What is Influenza (Flu)?

 Flu Vaccine Effectiveness

-Due to antigenic drift and shift, the flu vaccine needs to be updated seasonally to better protect against the most dominant strains at the time.
+Due to antigenic drift and shift, the flu vaccine often needs to be updated to better protect against the most dominant strains at the time.
 Each year, researchers analyze the globally circulating strains and try to predict which three or four of those strains will be most prevalent in the upcoming influenza season.
-From those predictions, they begin formulating the latest vaccine.
-Sometimes, the strains chosen remain dominant that season, other times, the predictions are off, and the flu vaccine proves less effective that year.
+From those predictions, typically the most prevalent 3 to 4 strains of the flu are included in the vaccines distributed in autumn.
+Sometimes, the strains chosen remain dominant; other times, when the prevalent strains are not those predicted, the flu vaccine may be less effective.

 - How to Prevent Flu